The Union Signal

-The Union Signal (formerly, The Woman's Temperance Union, Our Union) is a defunct American newspaper, established in 1883 in Chicago, Illinois.
-Focused on temperance, it was the organ of the Woman's Christian Temperance Union (WCTU), at one time, the largest women's organization in the United States.
-Initially, a weekly 16-page illustrated newspaper, it shifted location (Evanston, Illinois) and publishing schedule (to bimonthly to monthly to quarterly) before it ceased publication in 2016.
+The Union Signal (formerly, The Woman's Temperance Union and Our Union) is a defunct American newspaper.
+It was the organ of the National Woman's Christian Temperance Union (National WCTU), at one time, the largest women's organization in the United States.

+History

+Established in 1874 as The Woman's Temperance Union, it was later renamed in 1877 as Our Union.

+When Our Union merged with another temperance paper, The Signal, in 1883, the organ's name was changed to The Union Signal.

+Published in Chicago, Illinois, it focused on the women's temperance movement in the U.S. Initially, a weekly 16-page illustrated newspaper, it shifted location (Evanston, Illinois) and publishing schedule (to bi-monthly to monthly to quarterly) before it ceased publication in 2016.

-In 1880, Matilda Carse started The Signal.
-Three years later, it merged with another newspaper to become The Union Signal.
-The last edition of the WCTU's quarterly journal, titled The Union Signal, was published in 2015, the main focus of which was current research and information on drugs.
+The last edition of the National WCTU's quarterly journal, titled The Union Signal, was published in 2015, the main focus of which was current research and information on drugs.